ferraridamiano/units_converter/README.md

     <img src="https://shields.io/badge/ferraridamiano-Support--me-FFDD00?logo=buy-me-a-coffee&style=flat&link=https://www.buymeacoffee.com/ferraridamiano"/>
 </a>

 units_converter is a package written in dart for dart & flutter developers.
-You should not take care of **unit conversion** and **internationalize** your app, everything is already done with this package!
-Do you need to convert just few units and you don't want to import the whole package, no problem! units_converter is **modular**, you can **import just what you need**!
+You should not take care of **unit conversion** when you want to **internationalize** your app, everything is already done with this package!
 You can also add your own **custom conversion**!

 ## Usage